 Generally, I am interested in the processes involved in the reception of literary and visual texts.
 I welcome PhD proposals in the area of post-1800 French studies, particularly (though not only) if they have a focus on Stendhal, Baudelaire, empathy, or gender studies.
 In 2018 I won the University of Exeter Student Guild award for Best Postgraduate Research Supervisor.

 In 2014 I became an ASPIRE Fellow.
 See http://as.exeter.ac.uk/aspire/

 After a Community School education in Dublin, I took the first year of a Marketing degree before realising my mistake.
 I went on to study for a BA (Two-Subject Moderatorship) in French and English at Trinity College Dublin, followed by a DEA and a year teaching English at the Université de la Sorbonne Nouvelle -- Paris III, and a PhD in French at TCD.
 After another year of teaching English, this time at the Université Charles-de-Gaulle -- Lille III, I became a Lecturer in French at University College Dublin for two years, and was then made Lecturer in French at National University of Ireland, Galway, where I worked until my appointment at Exeter in 2013.
-I was the beneficiary of a Government of Ireland Research Fellowship from 2004 to 2005, was Secretary of the Royal Irish Academy's Modern Languages Committee from 2009 to 2011, am General editor of the Irish Journal of French Studies for four years (Jan 2015 to Dec 2018), and Secretary of the executive committee of the Society of Dix-Neuviémistes for five years (Apr 2014 to Apr 2019).
+I was the beneficiary of a Government of Ireland Research Fellowship from 2004 to 2005, was Secretary of the Royal Irish Academy's Modern Languages Committee from 2009 to 2011, was General editor of the Irish Journal of French Studies for four years (Jan 2015 to Dec 2018), and Secretary of the executive committee of the Society of Dix-Neuviémistes for five years (Apr 2014 to Apr 2019).
 I am currently on the editorial board of La Revue Stendhal and a member of the AHRC Peer Review College.